mkalkbrenner/odfphp/README.md

 PHP Library to create and edit OpenDocument formats like .odt, .ods, .odp etc.
 It provides Shortcuts to manipulate the files in an easy way.
+It is a fork of hanspolo/odfphp to supports newer PHP versions.

 ## Basic usage
 This section gives a short introduction in the manipulation of documents.